 - The AlertLine Reporting System: Partnering with a third-party vendor, Sysco utilizes the AlertLine as a formal, confidential communication reporting channel for associates and members of the public.
 The system includes online web reporting and a global, 24-hour, toll-free hotline with translators available.
 AlertLine is our primary formal mechanism for reporting ethical concerns.
 Its case management system is used to track and document all reports, regardless of whether or not the case is initiated via AlertLine.

-- Sysco Speaks: This engagement survey includes opportunities for associates to assess whether or not they feel comfortable reporting unethical practices without fear of retaliation and whether or not they feel senior leadership would act on reports of violations.
+- Sysco Speaks: This engagement survey includes opportunities for associates to communicate whether or not they feel comfortable reporting unethical practices without fear of retaliation and whether or not they feel senior leadership would act on reports of violations.
 Read more about the Sysco Speaks Survey here.

 - Corporate Governance: Associates, investors and the public may contact the Board of Directors.
 Concerns may be communicated via mail in care of the Office of the Corporate Secretary or the Audit Committee of the Board and by phone or web messages through the AlertLine.
 Corporate Governance and Contact the Board communication is provided via links on Sysco.com.